Life In The Sand Flats Revolved Around Gardening For Many Italian-American Immigrants

 The result comes first because they know how, and next because the whole family works early and late in cultivating the soil and permits of no waste either of time or material.

 Joseph Spano, an Italian gardener on Emmet Street, gave some expert advice at the Watertown High School in June of 1917 to an audience of about 75 women.
 Some of the tips given were amateur gardeners tend to plant their vegetables too close and don’t spend enough time weeding.
 Tomatoes should be planted at least five feet apart.
-Between the rows of tomatoes, lettuce or other vegetables that don’t require as much space should be planted to utilize the space for maximum efficiency.
+Between the rows of tomatoes, lettuce, or other vegetables that don’t require as much space should be planted to utilize the space for maximum efficiency.

-Around that same time, many Italian-American families and their livelihood were impacted by the new engine terminal and roundhouse being constructed by the New York Central Rail Road off Smith and Gregory Streets.
+Around that same time, many Italian-American families and their livelihoods were impacted by the new engine terminal and roundhouse being constructed by the New York Central Rail Road off Smith and Gregory Streets.
 As reported in the Times on August 5, 1918–

 Italian residents and other residents residing on Smith and Gregory Streets are up in arms today over the action of the New York Central in allowing the Walsh Construction Company of Davenport, IA, to be sent to their property to start work on the new operations.
 They said that sometime they gave the railroad company an option on their land, but an agreement was made that the railroad company would not start construction there until Oct.
 1 or until after they had their crops harvested from their gardens.

-A few days later, the issue was resolved when the New York Central opted to delay work in the vicinity of the gardens and begin the construction of tracks on a different parcel of land for the time being.
-Senator George H. Cobb, who represented three Italian families, would reach a settlement for the sale of properties in question within a matter of weeks.
+A few days later, the issue was resolved when New York Central opted to delay work in the vicinity of the gardens and begin the construction of tracks on a different parcel of land for the time being.
+Senator George H. Cobb, who represented three Italian families, would reach a settlement for the sale of the properties in question within a matter of weeks.

 In a June 21, 1947 article in the Watertown Daily Times, writer John Pepp discussed a bit of the history of the Sand Flats and how only a few of the pioneer Italian vegetable gardeners were left–